olizimmermann/echodns/README.md

 The endpoint won't notice this "FakeDNS" at all.
 With the usage of multithreading, EchoDNS will perfom requests very efficient.
 A builtin garbage collector takes care of leftover threads.
 You are able to change the max. amount of allowed threads.
 Default is set to 100.
 EchoDNS generates a log file for ongoing investigations.
 The default size of the log files are 100kb.
 Please consider to change this size for longer investigation.

-You will need sudo (admin) privileges to run this script.
+You will need **sudo** (admin) privileges to run this script.
 Port 53 is usually reserverd for explicit reasons.
+Change the listening ip address to **127.0.0.1** or to your local ip address if you need to communicate across devices in your network.

 Usage:
 ```sudo python3 echodns.py```